maximilianwank/orfino/README.md

 ### :bell: Notify My Device

 Notifications on filled orders can be sent via [Notify My Device](https://www.notifymydevice.com/).
-You just have to register and install the App on your respective device.
+You just have to register and install the app on your respective device.

 ### :card_file_box: Timed Rotating File Logger